 Second, in order to model the detection abilities of the agent, and his level of compliance with declaration guidelines, we assume that a fraction ρ of events are privately observed by the agent, and that a fraction z of privately observed events are declared to the principal.
 In other words, the agent observes $E{obs} = \rho E{tot}$ and declares to the principal the quantity $zE{obs} = z\rho E{tot}$.
 In the following, we assume that the detection ability of the agent is exogenous.
-In this case the agent is only left with the discretion of choosing safety care (E{tot}) and the level of compliance (z).12 In the appendices, we let
+In this case the agent is only left with the discretion of choosing safety care (E{tot}) and the level of compliance (z).13 In section 6, we let ρ be endogenously chosen by the agent, and comment on how the existence of this third behavioural channel affects our results.